Based on proprietary knowledge, GES is developing the upscaling phase of the hybrid system prototype, from lab-scale to real-size.

 Within the H2020-FTI program with a total value of €2M, Green Energy Storage took part in the Greenernet project, in partnership with Aarhus Universitet, Università degli Studi di Roma Tor Vergata and the companies Engineering and Evopro Innovation KFT.

 At the end of the project, GES developed 4 pre commercial prototypes of an innovative flow battery, based on Harvard patent, each of them characterized by 2,5 kW of Power and 10 kWh of Energy, assembled together inside of a nanogrid and controlled by a Battery Management System (“BMS”) specifically developed.

 GES took part in the COMESTO project, promoted by the Italian Ministry for University and Research, with other 14 partners (such as Enel Distribuzione, ENEA, FBK and a few universities).

-The main goal of the project was implementing and testing a hybrid nano grid system for private users, able to integrate different systems for the generation of energy from renewable sources, storage systems, micro cogeneration and generation systems, also through fossil resources.
+The main goal of the project was implementing and testing a hybrid nano grid system for private users, able to integrate different systems for the generation of energy from renewable sources, storage systems, micro cogeneration and generation systems.
 Moreover, the project includes the development of a dedicated platform for the energy management of an Energy Storage Community.

 Within the project Greenersys, sponsored by the Provincia Autonoma di Trento, GES developed a new design for the cell and a complete battery system, with the main goal of reducing production costs and increasing the performance.